-How to watch baseball online
+How to watch Major League Baseball online

 Sling TV remains the cord-cutter’s greatest ally for affordably streaming sports.
 With channel packages starting at just $20 per month and no contract, you can easily find something that suits your needs.

 Sling TV offers ESPN, ESPN2, TBS, Fox, and Fox Sports 1, as well as Fox Regional Sports Networks and CSN for local-team broadcasts.
-If you want them all in one package, though, you’ll need to get the top-tier Sling Orange + Blue option (basically Sling’s two lower-tier packages combined and offered at a discount) for $40 a month.
+If you want them all in one package, though, you’ll need to step up to the top-tier Sling Orange + Blue option (basically Sling’s two lower-tier packages combined and offered at a discount) for $40 a month.

-If that sounds just too easy, well, there is a caveat.
-Fox, as well as Fox Regional Sports Networks and CSN, are available only in select markets.
-Sling recently expanded those markets to include the San Francisco Bay Area, Sacramento, Chicago, and Mid-Atlantic regions.
-To see if you can receive one of the many Fox local networks, check here.
+If that sounds just too easy, well, there is a caveat: Fox, as well as Fox Regional Sports Networks and CSN, are available only in select markets.
+To see if you can receive them, check here.

 DirectTV Now

-Launched just four months ago, DirectTV Now seems to be jockeying with Sling TV for position as the best one-stop shop for sports streaming.
+Launched just four months ago, DirectTV Now seems to be jockeying with Sling TV as the best one-stop shop for sports streaming.
 Its basic 80-channel Just Right package gives you all the networks broadcasting national MLB games—including MLB Network, which Sling TV does not offer—plus access to many Fox Regional Sports Networks and CSN channels for your home team’s games for $50 per month.

 You can stream DirectTV Now to your computer, iOS or Android devices, Apple TV, Android Fire TV, and Chromecast.

-Note: Update: This story was refreshed in its entirety on March 23, 2018 to present information for the 2018 season.